Steven Barrett, et al.

 combustion.
 Electroaerodynamics, in which electrical forces

-accelerate ions in a fluid1,2, has been proposed as an alternative
+accelerate ions in a fluid1,2, has been proposed as an

-method of propelling aeroplanes—without moving parts, nearly
+alternative method of propelling aeroplanes—without moving

-silently and without combustion emissions3,4,5,6.
-However, no
+parts, nearly silently and without combustion emissions3,4,5,6.

-sustain powered flight, by designing and flying an
+system can sustain powered flight, by designing and flying an

 electroaerodynamically propelled heavier-than-air aeroplane.
 We